-- A. Cost increases in the short and long-term, and lower share price volatility due to reduced risk of labour disruption - B. Potential financial implications cannot be estimated without the company disclosing the change to contractors' salaries. - C. Only employees' salary and working conditions impact the company, hence costs and risks remain the same. - D. The cost of capital is increased in the financial model as a result of providing greater labour rights to contractors. - 73.
-Several questions are associated with the following case study.
+A. The change may increase cost in the short and long-term but may reduce risk of price volatility due to reduced labour disruption.

+B. Potential financial implications cannot be estimated without the company disclosing the change to contractors' salary.

+C. Costs and risks remain the same as only employees' salary and working conditions impact the company.

+D. The cost of capital is increased as a result of providing greater rights to contractors.

+73. Several questions are associated with the following case study.
 The material given in the case study will not change.

-Lemon is a Japanese telecommunications company which recently acquired a local company, TTN, that manufactures smart phones, in an effort to integrate vertically and provide clients with a better offer.
-A significant part of Lemon's clientele acquisition strategy is a focus on older individuals, and it wants to provide them with phones that better address their needs.
+Lemon is a Japanese telecommunications company which recently acquired a local company that manufactures smart phones, TTN, in an effort to integrate vertically and provide clients with a better offer.
+A significant part of Lemon' s clientele acquisition strategy is a focus on older individuals, and it wants to provide them with phones that better address their needs.

 TTN, unlike most of its peers, owns the manufacturing plants which supply parts for its phones.
 80% of TTN 's manufacturing personnel are contractors, while the industry average is 40%.
-Two years ago, TTN was subject to a non-governmental organisation (NGO) campaign requesting that it offered contractors working conditions and pay similar to that of employees.
+Two years ago, TTN was subject to a non-governmental (NGO) campaign requesting that it offers contractors working conditions and pay similar to that of employees.
 TTN agreed to most of the NGO's requests.

-Lemon publicises on its website and in its annual report that it regularly performs audits across its operations to ensure compliance with the International Labour Organisation(ILO) 's International Labour Standards.
+Lemon publicises on its website and in its annual report that it regularly performs audits across its operations to ensure compliance with the International Labour Organisation (ILO) 's International Labour Standards.